Overview

 Analytics

 The analytics view aggregates request data over time — request volume, error rates, latency percentiles (p50 / p95 / p99), and status class breakdown.
-Switch between per-endpoint and project-wide views.
+Switch between per-source and project-wide views.
 Data is sampled and cached to keep dashboards fast even at high request volumes.

 Replay